 Qualitative interviewing is not a simple process as it involves entering the life of participants in the hope that they share personal information about their experiences (Opdenakker, 2006).
-As highlighted above, recruitment can be difficult in qualitative research, particularly when the topic is sensitive (Patton, 2002).
+As highlighted above recruitment can be difficult in qualitive research, particularly when the topic is sensitive (Patton, 2002).
 Although a suitable sample was recruited, the unpredictability of professional football impacted on some confirmed participants attending or completing the interviews.
 As footballers' schedule can alter at any time, guaranteeing a player who was still involved within the sport would be available for interview on the date agreed was extremely difficult.

 For example, on several occasions, training sessions had altered due to bad results.
-Previously planned "days off", which had allowed interviews to be arranged, were cancelled at late notice due to the participants losing a match, meaning the interviews had to be rearranged for other dates.
-On occasions, more specific reasons lead to interviews not being conducted or being cut short.
-On one occasion, a high-profile player had confirmed a date and time to be interviewed but 9 days prior to the interview date, the participant was sacked by his employers and consequently decided not to be a participant within the study.
+What were previously going to be 'days off' and interviews were arranged, were cancelled at late notice due to the participants losing a match.
+On occasions more specific reasons lead to interviews not being conducted or being cut short.
+On one occasion a high-profile player had confirmed a date and time to be interviewed but 9 days prior to the interview date, the participant was sacked by his employers, and consequently decided not to be a participant within the study.
 On another occasion, a player who had a high level of success throughout his career, and had agreed to be interviewed, changed his mind about being interviewed as he felt that due to media attention he had received around the time of the scheduled interview, his anonymity would be in danger due to some of the issues that would be discussed within the interview.
-One former premiership player who did participate within the study had to leave the interview after only 10 min as he was called into an official club meeting with the chairman because the manager had been relieved of his duties when the interview had commenced.
+One former Premiership player who did participate within the study had to leave the interview after only ten minutes as he was called into an official club meeting with the Chairman because the manager had been relieved of his duties when the interview had commenced.
 These instances highlight some of the difficulties faced when undertaking research in this environment and reinforce the argument that Bloyce (2004, p.
-161) presented which is "research is a messy process" and can be at times frustrating.
+161) presented which is 'research is a messy process' and can be at times frustrating.